Dr. Jeannette Roddy

 School of Health and Society

-Jeannette Roddy joined the University of Salford in June 2017 as a Lecturer in Counselling and Psychotherapy from the University of Sunderland, where she taught undergraduate and postgraduate psychology and counselling students.
-Now an accredited counsellor with BACP, she completed her counselling training at York St John University, where she also studied for her PhD (which was awarded by the University of Leeds in 2014).
-Her research into the client experiences of domestic violence counselling has continued to be developed into a practice model and competency framework, and has been expanded into a study of the counselling experiences of male victims of domestic violence in the UK.
+Jeannette Roddy joined the University of Salford in June 2017 as a Lecturer in Counselling and Psychotherapy from the University of Sunderland and was promoted to Senior Lecturer in 2018.
+She is an accredited counsellor with BACP, completing her counselling training at York St John University, where she also studied for her PhD (which was awarded by the University of Leeds in 2014).
+Her research into the client experiences of domestic violence counselling has continued to be developed into a practice model and competency framework and has been expanded into a study of the counselling experiences of male victims of domestic violence in the UK.
+Her interests in counselling processes and outcomes can be tracked back to her first degree in process engineering and her commercial experience within the chemical and utilities sectors.

 Areas of research